Documentation-Portal/ships_hats_infokit/prerequisites.md

 ## ii) Browser
 Supported on Apple Macintosh / Microsoft Windows:
+- Chrome, Safari
-- Internet Explorer 11
+- Internet Explorer 11, Microsoft Edge, Firefox*
-- Microsoft Edge
-- Chrome
-- Firefox
+ <small><strong>
+ > \* The specific end of support for Internet Explorer 11, Microsoft Edge and Firefox will be at end of September 2020.
+ > From October 2020 onwards, only Chrome and Safari would be supported and available
+ > This is applicable to our remote agents and device farms.
+ </strong></small>

 ## iii) .Net & Java Projects
 ### .Net Projects